Biometric Systems of Identification and Their Relevance

 - Iris spoofs.
 High-resolution printouts behind a contact lens to reproduce corneal curvature.

 - Voice spoofs.
 Recorded playback against text-dependent systems, voice cloning and modern TTS against text-independent systems.
-Generative audio has made this a much harder problem since 2022.
+Generative audio synthesis has significantly increased the difficulty of voice anti-spoofing since 2022.

 Multimodal biometrics combine two or more modalities (face plus fingerprint, fingerprint plus iris).
 Accuracy goes up because the joint error rate is lower than either single matcher, and spoof resistance goes up because an attacker has to defeat all modalities at once.
 UIDAI's Aadhaar capture stack (10 fingerprints, 2 iris, face) is the world's largest multimodal biometric system.